 Abrus precatorius is an organic irritant poison.
 All the parts of the plant are poisonous.
 Seeds contain a variety of poisonous proteins, among which the most important one is abrin, a thermo labile toxalbumin, which is very similar to viperine snake venom in their physiological and toxic properties.
 In addition to abrin the seeds contain a fat-splitting enzyme, haemagglutinine within the cotyledons.

 Abrin, the most important active principle of Abrus precatorius seed is a tasteless, amorphous, pale grey colored solid substance.
 This dissolves readily in cold water, and the solution which is of slight yellowish in color froths on agitation.
 Abrin is also soluble in glycerin.
 When taken internally by mouth, the gastric juice has some inactivating action on it.
 Abrin loses its activity on boiling, and therefore the seeds when cooked can be taken without any harmful effects.
 It is said that the powdered seeds in 60-200mg doses boiled with milk are used as a nervine tonic.

 Symptoms may be delayed from a few hours to 2-3 days.
 If uncooked seeds are taken, the following signs and symptoms develop.
-They include abdominal pain, nausea, vomiting, diarrhea, weakness, sunken eyes, cold perspiration, trembling of the hands, dyspnoea, weak, rapid and irregular pulse, vertigo, and faintness, rectal bleeding, oliguria and features of uremia.
-If injected subcutaneously in man, at the site of injection painful swelling and ecchymosis develops with the inflammation and necrosis; generalized septicemia and haemolysis occurs.
+They include abdominal pain, nausea, vomiting, diarrhea, weakness, sunken eyes, cold perspiration, trembling of the hands, dyspnea, weak, rapid and irregular pulse, vertigo, and faintness, rectal bleeding, oliguria and features of uremia.
+If injected subcutaneously in man, at the site of injection painful swelling and ecchymosis develops with the inflammation and necrosis, generalized septicemia and hemolysis occurs.
 There may develop convulsions and death may occur from cardiac failure (cardiac paralysis) within 3-5 days.